gazebo-tooling/action-gz-ci/README.md

 * `.github/ci/packages.apt` : Installed for all versions.
 * `.github/ci/packages-<system version>.apt` : where `<system version>` can be
-  bionic, focal, etc. Use these if you need to install different dependencies according to the distribution.
+  focal, noble, etc. Use these if you need to install different dependencies according to the distribution.

 See some examples